 How do I get this update?

-[Update] V8 is now out of private beta — this means all Shopify stores using the Littledata app are now updated to use the new tracking code.
+[Update] V8 is now out of private beta — this means all Shopify stores installing the Littledata app use the new tracking code.

 This updated script, as well as all future improvements, is included with your ongoing Littledata subscription.
 Just sit back, relax, and enjoy automatically accurate data about your Shopify store performance.